flynn/flynn/docs/content/dashboard.md

 A secret bearer token used to access the dashboard is generated when Flynn is installed.
 The bootstrap command will provide a login token upon completion.
-If you used the cloud installer or forget the token, you can retrieve it using the
+If you lost the token, you can retrieve it using the CLI:
-CLI:

 ```text
 $ flynn -a dashboard env get LOGIN_TOKEN